mengelhard/mmci_applied_ds/ds_glossary.md

 - Probability: A mathematical tool used to study randomness.
 It deals with the chance (the likelihood) of an event occurring.
 - Probability distribution: The “shape” of your data set.
 A statistical function that describes the likelihood of the occurrence of possible values that a variable can take and plots them to a visual graph.
 A common example visually is the bell curve
 - **Recall:** Another term for sensitivity
-- Receiver Operating Characteristic Curve (ROC curve): ROC curve is a graph showing the performance of a classification model at all classification thresholds
+- **Receiver Operating Characteristic Curve (ROC curve):** A graph showing the relationship between the sensitivity and specificity of a binary classification model across the full range of possible classification thresholds
-- Reference Standard: For a diagnostic test, a reference standard is the reference against which the proposed method is compared.
-The reference standard is often a widely accepted test or gold standard for the diagnosis, but it can also be based on diagnoses provided by expert clinicians.
+- **Reference Standard:** For a diagnostic test, a reference standard is the reference against which the proposed method is compared.
+The reference standard is often a widely accepted test or gold standard for the diagnosis, but it can also be based on diagnoses provided by expert clinicians
-- Regression: Regression Models are used to predict a continuous value.
-An example would predicting prices of a house given the features of house like size, price etc is one of the common examples of Regression.
-It is a supervised technique.
+- **Regression model:** A predictive model for which the predicted value is numeric
 - Regularization: A technique used to reduce the errors by fitting the function appropriately on the given training set and avoid overfitting.
-- Reinforcement Learning: A machine learning training method based on rewarding desired behaviors and/or punishing undesired ones.
-In general, a reinforcement learning agent is able to perceive and interpret its environment, take actions and learn through trial and error.
+- **Reinforcement Learning:** A branch of machine learning in which an agent (e.g. an algorithm) learns to make predictions or decisions that maximize its accumulated reward or utility over time.
+A reinforcement learning agent is able to perceive and interpret its environment and take actions, and it learns through trial and error
-- Semi-supervised learning: A type of machine learning that refers to a learning problem (and algorithms designed for the learning problem) that involves a small portion of labeled examples and a large number of unlabeled examples from which a model must learn and make predictions on new examples.
+- **Semi-supervised learning:** A type of machine learning in which some labels are known, and others are not known
 - **Sensitivity:** The proportion of positive cases correctly identified (i.e. predicted) as positive by a prediction model or diagnostic test
 - Sequential Data: Sequential Data is any kind of data where the order matters to the observation.
 - Sparse: Features with sparse data are features that have mostly zero values.
 This is different from features with missing data.
 Examples of sparse features include vectors of one-hot-encoded words or counts of categorical data
 - Specificity: The proportion of actual negatives, which got predicted as the negative (or true negative)
 - Structured and unstructured data: Structured data is highly specific and is stored in a predefined format, where unstructured data is a conglomeration of many varied types of data that are stored in their native formats.
-- Supervised Learning: Supervised learning (SL) is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
+- **Supervised Learning:** The branch of machine learning that focuses on learning a function that maps inputs to outputs based on example input-output pairs
 - **Tabular data:** Data stored in a table or spreadsheet format
-- Test Set: The sample of data used to provide an unbiased evaluation of a final model fit on the training dataset.
+- **Test Set:** Data not used in model development that is instead used to obtain an unbiased estimate of prediction performance
 - Time-Series Data: Time series data is a collection of observations obtained through repeated measurements over time.
 - Training (training similar to learning): Model training in machine language is the process of feeding an ML algorithm with data to help identify and learn good values for all attributes involved.
 - Training Set: